-The annual appropriations process in Washington, DC, continues to be the subject of disagreement, and again Congress missed its annual September 30 deadline to pass a budget for the Fiscal Year 2023 to fund the various federal agencies and programs.
-While the U.S. House of Representatives approved several annual appropriations bills - including the Transportation, Housing, and Urban Development Appropriations Bill - the U.S. Senate could not approve any of their annual appropriations bills.
-As of the writing of this report, the Federal Government is operating on a Continuing Resolution through December 16, 2022.
+As in previous years, the annual appropriations process in Washington, DC, continues to be the subject of disagreement, and again Congress missed its annual September 30 deadline to pass spending bills for Fiscal Year 2024 to fund the various federal agencies and programs - including the U.S. Department of Transportation.
+As of the writing of this report, the Federal Government is operating on a Continuing Resolution through November 17, 2023.
 Metro continues to work closely with our Los Angeles County Congressional Delegation to advocate for the priorities included in the House and Senate Appropriations bills that would benefit our agency.

 Lastly, Metro has worked hard in Washington, DC, to successfully advance our major transit capital projects through the Capital Investment Grant program.
-Staff has been engaged in advocacy with Congressional offices and the Biden-Harris Administration for each of these projects throughout 2022 - with an understanding that our number one priority project seeking a Full Funding Grant Agreement is the West Santa Ana Branch Transit Corridor Project.
-We are working to ensure this project secures either planning or design funding in the New Starts Report (Federal Fiscal Year 2024) that will be issued by the Federal Transit Administration early next year.
+Staff has been engaged in advocacy with Congressional offices and the Biden-Harris Administration for each of these projects throughout 2023 - with an understanding that our number one priority project seeking a Full Funding Grant Agreement is the West Santa Ana Branch Transit Corridor Project.
+We are working to ensure this project secures either planning or design funding in the New Starts Report (Federal Fiscal Year 2025) that will be issued by the Federal Transit Administration early next year.